 The only native land mammal on the island is the forrest mouse.
 The domestic mouse also inhabits the island and is most likely to have been introduced.
-A total of nine reptile species have been recorded on the island including goannas, dragons, skinks, geckos and our friendly little ta-ta lizards.
+A total of 9 reptile species have been recorded on the island including goannas, dragons, skinks, geckos and our friendly little ta-ta lizards.
 No snakes or rare or endangered reptiles have been recorded.

 Our Commitment to Sustainable Ecotourism Development

 Mackerel Islands has had state-of-the-art facilities installed to support sustainable ecotourism in recent years, including a solar farm and desalination plant.
 The reverse osmosis desalination plant produces up to 70,000L of crystal clear water per day and runs entirely from the power of the sun.